-How to Preserve and Frame Letters and Handwritten Recipes
+How to Display Preserved Letters and Handwritten Recipes

 But home decor?
-Not so much… until yesterday.
+Not so much… until recently.

 Thanks to my mom pulling out these tear-jerker handwritten recipes that she collected over the years…